LaurieAnderson92/FullStack-Anderson/README.md

 Fix: Replaced with Placeholder text

 Bug6: Website not responsive for 4k resolution
-Fix: added divs to either side to keep site compact on 4k screens
+Fix: added divs to either side to keep site compact on 4k screens, limited the centre div to 1440px max, the left and right divs are using Flex Grow

 Bug7: Hover colour not contrasting enough
 Fix: changed colour to stronger contrast